-Downtown is home to five sports teams, major concerts, the annual Jacksonville Fair and much more!
-The TIAA Bank Field – home to the Jacksonville Jaguars – is located in the Sports Complex.
-The stadium boasts two swimming pools, the largest state-of-the-art LED-HD Scoreboards, cabanas, live DJs, VIP suites, and various food options for any and all sporting events.
-Connected to the south end of the TIAA Bank Field — and sharing space with a “flex field” indoor practice facility for the Jacksonville Jaguars — is Daily’s Place.
-Daily’s Place is the newest entertainment destination in Downtown Jacksonville.
-Constructed in 2017, Daily’s Place brings quality, year-round events such as concerts, festivals, corporate and social events and much more.
+Downtown is home to the NFL's Jacksonville Jaguars and other sports teams, major concerts and much more!
+TIAA Bank Field – home of the Jaguars – is located in the Sports Complex.
+The stadium boasts two swimming pools, state-of-the-art LED-HD scoreboards, cabanas, live DJs, VIP suites and various food options for all sporting events.
+Connected to the south end of TIAA Bank Field is Daily’s Place, the newest entertainment destination in Downtown Jacksonville.
+Constructed in 2017, Daily’s Place brings high-quality, year-round events such as concerts, festivals, corporate and social events.

-Additional premier sporting venues include the Baseball Grounds of Jacksonville and the VyStar Veterans Memorial Arena.
-In addition to sporting events, the multi-purpose VyStar Veterans Memorial Arena hosts concerts, comedy shows, conventions, family shows, and much more!
+Additional premier sporting venues include 121 Financial Ballpark and the VyStar Veterans Memorial Arena.
+In addition to sporting events, the multi-purpose VyStar Veterans Memorial Arena hosts concerts, comedy shows, conventions, family shows and more.

 Cultivated around the historic Florida Theatre, The Elbow

-Downtown is home to a wide array of entertaining events for locals and visitors alike.
+Downtown offers a wide array of entertaining events for locals and visitors alike.
 Whatever your interests, the urban core will have something for you.
 Below is a list of some of the most popular, recurring events happening Downtown.

 Downtown Jacksonville Art Walk